NET WORTH: Unknown

 FUNDING AREAS: Policy & Civic Action, Education & Youth, Digital Rights, Environment, Health & Human Services

-OVERVIEW: Shel Kaphan moves his philanthropy through the Kaphan Foundation, a low-profile charity that does not appear to accept unsolicited proposals.
-Kaphan, through his foundation, gives to select causes, prioritizing organizations in Seattle.
+OVERVIEW: Shel Kaphan does his grantmaking through the Kaphan Foundation, a low-profile charity that does not appear to accept unsolicited proposals.
+Kaphan, through his foundation, gives to select causes and prioritizes organizations in Seattle.
 Kaphan backs several local policy and civic groups in Washington State.

 BACKGROUND: Shel Kaphan received a bachelor's degree in mathematics from UC Santa Cruz.
 He worked for such companies as Lucasfilm, Xerox AODS, and Kaleida Labs before joining Amazon in 1994.
 He was Amazon's first employee and founding member of the technical team.
 Around the time the company went public, in 1997, he became CTO.

 POLICY AND CIVIC ACTION: Kaphan serves on the board of MapLight, "a nonpartisan research organization that reveals money’s influence on politics," and strongly supports the organization via his foundation.
 Other grantees include Democracy Now!, Center for Constitutional Rights, Washington Progress Fund, FairVote, The Innocence Project, and Fuse, which brings "Washington residents together to support progressive causes and leaders."
-Kaphan seems particularly interested in local organizations that work in Seattle and across the state of Washington.
+Kaphan seems to prioritize local organizations that work in Seattle and across the state of Washington.

 EDUCATION & YOUTH: Kaphan has supported Bellevue College Foundation, Code for America, Chances for Children, and Year Up.